sardana-org/sardana/doc/source/devel/howto_macros/macros_general.rst

   appends hooks one by one.

 - the property :attr:`~sardana.macroserver.macro.Hookable.hooks` deactivate the
-  general hooks for the macro it is used with, the the method :meth:`~sardana.macroserver.macro.Hookable.appendHook` keeps the general hooks for this macro.
+  general hooks for the macro it is used with, the method :meth:`~sardana.macroserver.macro.Hookable.appendHook` keeps the general hooks for this macro.